-a.
 Professional Narrative

-This is the Nominator's opportunity to discuss how the Nominee meets the specific PEAK Award criteria for the PEAK Award category that the Nominator has nominated the Nominee for.
+This is the Nominator's opportunity to discuss how the Nominee meets the specific PEAK Award criteria for the PEAK Award category.
 In writing the Professional Narrative consider the questions outlined in Schedule "A" attached hereto for the applicable PEAK Award category.
 While these questions are provided as a guideline, you may respond directly to each question to complete the Professional Narrative.